skai2/EDAutopilot/README.md

 ## General Guidelines

-I recommend setting your route finder to use only scoopable stars, Additionally, for full functionality, "Advanced Autodocking" module must be outfitted on ship.
+I recommend setting your route finder to use only scoopable stars.
+For full functionality, "Advanced Autodocking" module must be outfitted on ship.
 Definitely do not leave this running unsupervised unless you don't mind paying rebuy.

 ##
 Or if you'd like to set it up and run the script directly...